tekibonvi/tekibonvi/README.md

 - 👋 Hi, I’m @tekibonvi
 - 👀 I’m interested in Learn React,Js and C# w/ .NET for backEnd
-- 🌱 I’m currently learning React, and .NET,
+- 🌱 I’m currently learning C#, and .NET,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...